Arden Altino

-Arden Altino is a musician and producer.
+Arden Altino is an American musician and music producer.
 Known in the industry as "Keyz", Altino produced numerous records for a wide range of artists such as "Hold On" for Darius Rucker of Hootie & the Blowfish, and "OUT OF MY HEAD" by Lupe Fiasco Featuring Trey Songz.
 He collaborated with Parisian artists such as Passi and Jocelyne Labylle on several records while adding to his roster of artists, Mary J. Blige, Justin Bieber, Estelle, and P. Diddy.
 Altino co-produces now with Jerry Wonda out of Platinum Sounds Recording Studio in New York City.

 Biography

 Born in Brooklyn and raised in Queens, New York, Arden's talent lies in his combined years of training as a pianist.
 His understanding of music extends to the R&B, Soul, Hip-Hop, Classical, Jazz, Latin, Kompa and Zouk genres.
 Altino's Haitian roots and close-knit family influenced his career path and was instrumental in developing him into the Producer/Musician that he is today.
 The Altino Family is not a stranger to music, his father & uncle played instruments in the church which led him to follow in their footsteps.
 Arden attended Fiorello Laguardia High School of the Performing Arts and Five Towns College to Study Audio Engineering.